 10. Not prepared to board the plane

 Beep, beep, beep!
 Ah yes, this is the alarm you set.
 It’s time to head for the door.
 Before you get there, however, make sure you have your boarding pass and passport open to the photo page on hand.
+One of the common mistakes to avoid when traveling via an airport is not being prepared at the boarding gate, which can cause unnecessary delays.
 Once you’ve passed that last obstacle, find your seat, fasten your seatbelt, and let the pilot take care of the rest.
 You are on the right path!